BitGo/bitgo-cli/README.md

-    removelabel         Remove a label on an address (in curr. wallet context) addresses           List addresses for the current wallet newaddress          Create a new receive address for the current wallet unspents            Show unspents in the wallet
-    tx                  List transactions on the current wallet unlock              Unlock the session to allow transacting lock                Re-lock the session
+    removelabel         Remove a label on an address (in curr. wallet context) addresses           List addresses for the current wallet newaddress          Create a new receive address for the current wallet tx                  List transactions on the current wallet unlock              Unlock the session to allow transacting lock                Re-lock the session
+    sharewallet         Share the current wallet with another user shares              List outstanding wallet shares (incoming and outgoing) acceptshare         Accept a wallet share invite
+    cancelshare         Cancel or decline a wallet share invite freezewallet        Freeze (time-lock) the current wallet
+    removewallet        Remove a wallet from your account unspents            Show unspents in the wallet
+    unspent             Same as above command
     sendtoaddress       Create and send a transaction
-    freezewallet        Freeze (time-lock) the current wallet
-    removewallet        Remove a wallet from your account newkey              Create a new BIP32 keychain (client-side only) newwallet           Create a new Multi-Sig HD wallet splitkeys           Create set of BIP32 keys, split into encrypted shares. recoverkeys         Recover key(s) from an output file of 'splitkeys' createtx            Create an unsigned transaction (online) for signing (the signing can be done offline)
+    newkey              Create a new BIP32 keychain (client-side only) splitkeys           Create set of BIP32 keys, split into encrypted shares. verifysplitkeys     Verify the public keys contained in the output file from the splitkeys command
+    recoverkeys         Recover key(s) from an output file of 'splitkeys' dumpwalletuserkey   Dumps a user xprv given a wallet and passphrase newwallet           Create a new Multi-Sig HD wallet shell               Run the BitGo command shell
+    help                Display help
+    createtx            Create an unsigned transaction (online) for signing (the signing can be done offline)
     signtx              Sign a transaction (can be used offline) with an input transaction JSON file
-    sendtx              Send a transaction for co-signing to BitGo shell               Run the BitGo command shell
+    sendtx              Send a transaction for co-signing to BitGo listWebhooks        Show webhooks for the current wallet addWebhook          Add a webhook for the current wallet removeWebhook       Remove a webhook for the current wallet util                Utility commands
-    help                Display help
 ```

 # Testnet